 This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, when you make a purchase.
 Please, read my affiliate disclaimer for more details.

-Today, I’ve decided to write a detailed Proofreading Services review to help you learn more about the company and possibly make money from it.
+Today, I’ve decided to write a detailed Proofreading Services review to help you learn more about the company and how to make money from it.

 Do You Need Training to Work for Proofreading Services?